atillaoezdemir/ghost-follower-finder/README.md

 ---

+## too lazy to download the file?

+if downloading an HTML file and opening it sounds like rocket science to you, or you just don't want to deal with it, we got you covered.

+just click here and use it directly in your browser: [atillaoezdemir.github.io/ghost-follower-finder](https://atillaoezdemir.github.io/ghost-follower-finder/)

+---

 ## what does it do?

 compares who you follow vs. who follows you back. lists the ones who didn't bother. that's it!